ovh/the-bastion/doc/sphinx/using/basics.rst

    ~ When you're ready to replay session 9f352fd4b85c, press ENTER.
    ~ Starting from the next line, the Total Recall begins.
 Press CTRL+C to jolt awake.

-Now that you've connected to your first server, using a personal access, you may want to check out the groups access management, or directly dive into the Bastion plugins.
+Now that you've connected to your first server, using a personal access, you may want to check out the groups access management, or directly dive into the :doc:`/plugins/index`.